selsamman/redux-reactions/README.md

 # redux-redactions
-## Reactions simplifies actions and reducers:
+## Simplify Redux
-* Actions and their associated reducers defined right next to each other.
+React and Redux make a powerful way to organize your state.
+In their vanilla form you create actions which are dispatched by your components and then handled by reducer functions which ultimately render a new state with only the relevant state properties mutated.
+This means you have to write:
-* No need for action type strings to bind actions and reducers
+* Actions
-* No need to worry about not mutating the state
+* Reducers
-* No need to wire together a reducer hierarchy for your state tree.
+* Action types constants to bind the actions and reducers
-* In fact no need to write reducer functions at all
+* Higher level reducers that call down to your more specific reducers to ensure only the relevant state properties are mutated

-* The master reducer traverses the state tree calling your action function to get a value to merge in.
+Redactions simplifies the organization by combining an action an function that modifies a specific slice of the state.
+Because you declare the specific slice of the state to be modified, Redactions handles the higher level reduction and calls your function to get a new state property value.
+It also has declarative ways to merge in new properties, append to arrays or delete array elements such that you never have to worry about mutation.

 ## Usage

 Add reactions to your project